zamandalee/Snippet/README.md

 - Finalize proposal README.md

 ## Day 1
-- Both:
+- Both
    - Watch all Chrome Extension Tutorials
-- Amanda:
+- Amanda
   - Design display page (that shows up on new tab or new window) to display snippets
   - Make this display page pull from some sort of seed data for now
-- Dustin:
+- Dustin
   - Design preferences page for users (choose snippet categories)
   - Make this page permanently store user preferences with Chrome Storage